Chilgol Church: History

 The church was founded in 1899.
 It was attended by Kang Pan-sok, the mother of Kim Il Sung who sometimes accompanied her there.

-According to North Korea, the church was destroyed in June 1950 in the beginning of the Korean War by an American bombing and Kim Il Sung ordered that the church be rebuilt on the spot where the original one associated with his mother had stood.
+According to North Korea, the church was destroyed in June 1950 in the beginning of the Korean War in American bombing and Kim Il Sung ordered the church rebuilt on the spot where the original one associated with his mother had stood.
 The church was rebuilt in its original style in 1989, and placed under the authority of the Korean Christian Federation.

 There is a museum devoted to Kang near the church.

 Worship

 The church welcomes believers on official visits, foreign travellers to Pyongyang, diplomats, and members of international organizations.
 Morale, patriotism and national unity are celebrated there and prayers are made for the reunification of the country.

-The congregation is exactly 201 persons.
+The congregation had 201 members in 2015.
 North Korean defectors from outside Pyongyang have reported that they were not aware of the existence of the church.
 The church is under lay leadership.
 Protestant pastors are present in the church, but it is not known if they are resident or visiting pastors.

 The church is characterized as Protestant, but a denomination is not specified.